 Sustainable Renovations Can Happen Everywhere

 “There are incredible brands out there who are embracing and driving sustainability—in the materials they’re using, the products they’re manufacturing, in their own environmentally and socially responsible supply chains and business practices.
-You no longer have to sacrifice style and budget to create a healthy home,” Sheridan says.
-“We’re proud to have some of these leading sustainability brands joining Elemental Green as sponsors on the #EcoRenovate journey,” including Fireclay Tile, Recolor paints, The Shade Store, French Cabinetry, Dekton by Cosentino, and Signa System window retrofitters.
+You no longer have to sacrifice style and budget to create a healthy home,” Foster says.
+“We’re proud to have some of these leading sustainability brands joining Elemental Green on the #EcoRenovate journey,” including Fireclay Tile, Recolor paints, Dekton by Cosentino, Avocado Green Mattress, Sabai, Earth Weave, Plyboo, The Shade Store, French Cabinetry, and Signa System window retrofitters.

 Whether you live in a condo, house or townhome in an urban, suburban or rural setting, we hope you’ll be able to discover new products and glean inspiration and sustainable renovation ideas from #EcoRenovate.

-Follow along with #EcoRenovate on Elemental Green and our social media platforms (Instagram, Facebook, LinkedIn, Pinterest, and Twitter) and watch the eco-friendly renovation come to life!
-We’ll be sharing before and after photography, video walkthroughs, Q+As with Sheridan Foster and Richard Kasemsarn, product unboxings, and the stories behind each material choice and the brands that produce them.
-Get ready to step inside and bring this 1960s apartment into a sustainable future!
+Follow along with #EcoRenovate on Elemental Green and our social media platforms (Instagram, Facebook, LinkedIn, Pinterest, and Twitter) and watch the eco-friendly renovation come to life through video walkthroughs and product unboxings!
+Browse this page to check out the before and after photography, Q+As with Sheridan Foster and Richard Kasemsarn, and the stories behind each material choice and the brands that produce them.
+Step inside as we bring this 1960s apartment into a sustainable future!

 Built on a foundation of innovative technology and forward-thinking manufacturing, surface giant Cosentino has been considering the planet since its inception.